jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (b) the participant is liable to surrender the number of units equal to the unit balance of the CAA1 (calculated under the last emissions return submitted for the CAA1).
 (3) The EPA must amend the register kept under section 57, and the records of carbon accounting areas kept under section 182C(2), to record the effects of this section.

+### Subpart 4A — The 25% allowance for restricted forest land

+### 190KA Further requirements for registration as participant in relation to restricted forest land
+(1) A person may apply to be registered under section 57 as a participant in respect of an activity of standard forestry or permanent forestry in relation to restricted forest land relying on the 25% allowance.
+(2) A person who is a participant in standard forestry or permanent forestry may apply to the EPA to add any carbon accounting area or areas that include restricted forest land relying on the 25% allowance.
+(3) An application under subsection (1) or (2) must, in addition to any other requirements,— (a) identify the record or records of title that comprise the individual farm to which the application applies; and (b) identify the restricted forest land for each individual farm to which the application applies by reference to the applicable land use capability class shown—
+    (i) on the NZLRI map; or
+    (ii) in a property-scale assessment undertaken in accordance with any methodology specified in regulations; and (c) be accompanied by a statutory declaration made by the applicant, in the prescribed form, that the restricted forest land identified has not knowingly been submitted relying on the 25% allowance before, unless—
+    (i) the application is submitted in accordance with section 190KB; or (ii) any earlier application that relied on the 25% allowance was not accepted.
+(4) If an application under subsection (1) or (2) is made in respect of an activity of standard forestry or permanent forestry that relates to holding a registered forestry right or being the leaseholder under a registered lease, the application must also include the written consent of the landowner, which must state—
+  (a) the record or records of title for the individual farm to which the landowner’s consent relates; and (b) that the landowner consents to the inclusion of that land in the 25% allowance for that individual farm.
+(5) The EPA may register a person as a participant under section 57 in relation to an activity of standard forestry or permanent forestry relying on the 25% allowance only if the EPA is satisfied that the registration would not exceed the 25% allowance for the individual farm.
+(6) The EPA may update a participant’s record to reflect the addition of a carbon accounting area relying on the 25% allowance only if the EPA is satisfied that updating the record would not exceed the 25% allowance for the individual farm.
+(7) If the EPA has accepted an application under subsection (1) or (2), the records of title that make up the individual farm that was the subject of that application may not be varied, or included in an application under this section in relation to any other individual farm.

+### 190KB More than one 25% allowance application permitted
+A person may make more than 1 application under section 190KA unless— (a) the combined area of restricted forest land identified in all the applications for registration would exceed the 25% allowance; or
+  (b) since the first application in respect of an individual farm,—
+    (i) the ownership of the record or records of title has changed; or (ii) the farm boundary has changed.

+### 190KC Notification of 25% allowance to be recorded against record of title
+(1) If the EPA registers a person as a participant under section 57 in relation to an activity of standard forestry or permanent forestry relying on the 25% allowance, the EPA must—
+  (a) notify the Registrar-General that the registration relying on the 25% allowance has occurred in respect of the individual farm; and
+  (b) include in the notification the details of each record of title comprising the individual farm.
+(2) If the EPA updates a participant’s record to include a carbon accounting area relying on the 25% allowance, the EPA must— (a) notify the Registrar-General that the update relying on the 25% allowance has occurred in respect of the individual farm; and
+  (b) include in the notification the details of each record of title comprising the individual farm.
+(3) The Registrar-General must record a notice under subsection (1) or (2) against the record or records of title of the individual farm.
+(4) If land described in a record of title is subdivided and the record of title has a notice under this section recorded against it, the notice must be recorded against all records of title resulting from the subdivision.
+(5) If land described in a record of title is merged with another record of title and either record of title has a notice under this section recorded against it, the notice or notices must be recorded against the merged record of title.

+### 190KD The 25% allowance is in addition to LUC class 6 land permit
+The 25% allowance is in addition to any LUC class 6 land that may be registered using a LUC class 6 land permit issued in respect of the same individual farm.

+### 190KE The 25% allowance is not increased if LUC class 1–6 land area increases
+If the landowner of an individual farm becomes the landowner of LUC class 1–6 land adjacent to the individual farm, the 25% allowance for the individual farm does not increase.

 ### Subpart 5 — Averaging accounting methodology

 ### 191 Interpretation